-- (3) The Director's compensation shall be established by the [Contract Compliance Officer Board] in consultation with the [Board and] City Human Resources Department, and shall be commensurate and competitive with salaries for comparable positions within the city and other equivalent agencies in peer municipalities. - (4) [The term of the Director shall be for three years.]
-Once confirmed, the Director may be removed only [upon: 1) a recommendation of removal to the City Council by the affirmative vote of two-thirds of the members of the Board; and 2) acceptance of the Board's recommendation by a simple for cause as determined by a 2/3] majority vote of the City Council. - (5) If for any reason there is a period of time during which there is no Director, the City Council may appoint a temporary Director by a majority vote.
-A temporary Director shall serve in that capacity only for a period not to exceed six months, during which time the Board shall work diligently to select a permanent Director. - (6) The Director shall [establish and maintain written guidance on who within create and fill a Deputy Director position within] the Agency [will to, among other appropriate duties,] serve in the Director's stead during any [temporary vacancies in the position of Director, or other] absences, such as during personal or sick leave. - [(C) The Board shall annually review the performance of the Director taking into consideration the obligations and duties prescribed by this article, the criteria outlined in § 9-4-1-7(B)(1), and the performance of the Administrative Office.
-The Board is encouraged to consult with City Human Resources to develop evaluation tools as necessary.
-A summary of these performance evaluations shall be delivered to the Chief of Police, the Mayor, and the President of the City Council for receipt by the Council.] - 33 § 9-4-1-8 [CONTRACT COMPLIANCE OFFICER
+- (3) Once confirmed, the Director may be removed only for cause as determined by a 2/3 majority vote of the City Council. - (4) If for any reason there is a period of time during which there is no Director, the City Council may appoint a temporary Director by a majority vote.
+A temporary Director shall serve in that capacity only for a period not to exceed six months, during which time the CCO shall work diligently to select a permanent Director. - (5) The Director shall create and fill a Deputy Director position within the Agency to, among other appropriate duties, serve in the Director's stead during any vacancies in the position of Director, or other absences, such as during personal or sick leave.

+§ 9-4-1-8 CONTRACT COMPLIANCE OFFICER